Happening this week

 Our centre is open to everyone with an interest in making their life happy and meaningful.
 There is no need to be a Buddhist to benefit from the courses on offer, and we encourage questioning and open dialogue.

-Our us and our lineage
+About us and our lineage

 Langri Tangpa Centre is a non-profit organisation, founded in 1982, and run entirely by volunteers.
 We are a teaching and meditation centre in the Tibetan Buddhist tradition, and provide a friendly and supportive environment for learning and putting into practice the teachings of the Buddha.